madhus03/DevSecOps-Project/README.md

 - Connect to the instance using SSH.
   * Click the netflix-jenkins instance > click on connect > choose EC2 instance connect > click Connect.
 Now we will be inside the server.
   * Update the packages ``` sudo apt update -y ```

+- Clonning the repo.
+  * Go to the git repo and clone the repo
+  * Now run ``` git clone <url of the repo> ```
+  * after clonning, you can do ls to see your project repo and do cd command to move into that folder.
+In my case. it's ``` cd DevSecOps-Project ```
+  * Inside the DevSecOps project, if you do ``` ls ``` , you will see the entire list of files of the project.
+  * we have a Docker file in this project, So to create a Docker image we need to first install Docker on EC2.

+ - Installation of Docker
+  * ``` sudo apt-get update # updating all the upackages sudo apt-get install docker.io -y # Install Docker sudo usermod -aG docker $USER  # Replace with your system's username, e.g., 'ubuntu' # Adding Ubuntu User to the Docker group for accessing Docker Daemon newgrp docker sudo chmod 777 /var/run/docker.sock # changing file permissions
+    ```